Yore0/ToMo-UDA_plus/README.md

-# ToMo-UDA_plus
+# ToMo-UDA++
-ToMo-UDA++:Unsupervised Domain Adaptation for Anatomical Structure Detection Using Enhanced Topology and Morphology Knowledge
+ToMo-UDA++:Unsupervised Domain Adaptation for Anatomical Structure Detection Using Enhanced Topology and Morphology Knowledge - *Under Review*

+**Notice**: This code repository is currently under peer review for IJCV.
+Please treat this as a preliminary version.

 ## PostScript